tihamerasd/cwebdemo/README.md

 Optimize sds strings for less realloc.
 Optimize flate, I want to load templates from memory instead of filesystem.
-Nodejs parser is not my favourite, think about this alternative: https://github.com/h2o/picohttpparser There's a demo websocket implementation, synchron with backend.
+Nodejs parser is not my favourite, think about this alternative: https://github.com/h2o/picohttpparser There's a demo websocket implementation, synchronize that with backend.

 Later:
 Port the server to a linux kernel-module.